Why Is Dussehra Celebrated? Exploring the Significance and Traditions of the Festival

 1. The Story of Lord Rama and Ravana

 The primary reason why is Dussehra celebrated in India is to commemorate the victory of Lord Rama over the demon king Ravana.
-According to the Hindu epic Ramayana, Ravana kidnapped Sita, Lord Rama’s wife.
-To rescue her, Lord Rama, along with his brother Lakshmana and devotee Hanuman, waged a battle against Ravana.
+This is why is Dussehra celebrated: to rescue her, Lord Rama, along with his brother Lakshmana and devotee Hanuman, waged a battle against Ravana.
 After a fierce battle lasting several days, Lord Rama finally defeated Ravana on the tenth day, which is celebrated as Dussehra.

 2. The Victory of Goddess Durga

 Another reason why is Dussehra celebrated is to honor the victory of Goddess Durga over the buffalo demon Mahishasura.
 According to Hindu mythology, Mahishasura was a powerful demon who could not be defeated by any man or god.
-To defeat him, Goddess Durga was created with the combined powers of all the gods.
-After a fierce battle lasting nine days, she finally defeated Mahishasura on the tenth day, which is celebrated as Vijayadashami.
+This is why is Dussehra celebrated: to defeat him, Goddess Durga was created with the combined powers of all the gods.
+After a fierce battle lasting nine days, she finally defeated Mahishasura on the tenth day, which is celebrated as Vijayadashami

 Dussehra 2024: Date and Time